Grading System and Policies

 Level 2: Written Appeal to the PCS Grade Appeals Committee

-If all attempts have been made to contact the instructor and failed, or the student has successfully contacted the instructor in writing and subsequent communication did not resolve the dispute by clarifying the basis on which the grade was given, or the instructor clarified the basis on which the grade was given and the student still disagrees with the instructor's assessment, the student may begin the formal grade appeal process by submitting the appeal to the Associate Dean for Academic Programs.
-The appeal must be received within 10 days of the faculty's response.
+If all attempts to contact the instructor have failed, the student has successfully contacted the instructor in writing and subsequent communication did not resolve the dispute by clarifying the basis on which the grade was given, or the instructor clarified the basis on which the grade was given and the student still disagrees with the instructor's assessment, the student may begin the formal grade appeal process by submitting the appeal to the associate dean for academic programs.
+The appeal must be received within 10 days of the faculty's response or within 10 days of when the email was sent if no response was received.

 Note: A disagreement about the subjective evaluation of the student's performance in the class is not grounds for appeal.
-It is assumed that the instructor, as the subject matter expert, is the one most qualified to evaluate any and all work submitted.
-Therefore, in order for an appeal to be considered, the student must demonstrate an objective discrepancy between the way in which s/he was evaluated and the grading policies and procedures outlined in the syllabus.
+It is assumed that the instructor, as the subject-matter expert, is the one most qualified to evaluate any and all work submitted.
+Therefore, in order for an appeal to be considered, students must demonstrate an objective discrepancy between the way in which they were evaluated and the grading policies and procedures outlined in the syllabus.

-• Which may be higher as that of the original grade.
+- That may be higher than the original grade.

-• Which may be lower as that of the original grade.
+- That may be lower than the original grade.

-The Associate Dean for Academic Programs will guide the student as to what materials will be required to submit to start the appeal process that will be reviewed by the PCS Grade Appeals Committee.
-The grade appeals committee convenes once a semester approximately 6 weeks after the first day of classes to review all outstanding grade appeals.
-Students will be notified in writing of the decision within 30 days of the meeting of the PCS Grade Appeals Committee.
+The associate dean for academic programs will advise the student on what materials they must submit to start the appeal process with the PCS Grade Appeals Committee.
+The grade appeals committee convenes once a semester, approximately six weeks after the first day of classes, to review all outstanding grade appeals.
+Students will be notified in writing of the decision within 30 days of the meeting of the committee.

 Level 3: Written Appeal to the Dean

-If after receiving the decision in writing from the PCS Grade Appeals Committee, the student remains in disagreement, the final step is to submit an appeal in writing to the Dean of the School of Professional and Continuing Studies within 10 days.
+If, after receiving the decision in writing from the PCS Grade Appeals Committee, the student remains in disagreement, the final step is to submit an appeal in writing to the dean of the School of Professional and Continuing Studies within 10 days of the date on the letter.

 Grade appeals must include: